2022 Baltic Sea Cessna Citation II crash: History of the flight

 The aircraft, which was approved for operation with one pilot, took off from Jerez in southern Spain.
 The pilot reported a cabin pressure problem shortly before ATC contact was lost.
 The Cessna 551 Citation II was flying at 36,000 ft at the time.
-Shortly after its entry into French airspace, around 14:25 UTC, the Cessna was intercepted by one Dassault Rafale, scrambled from Mont-de Marsan air base.
-A second Rafale from Saint-Dizier air base took over the interception.
+Shortly after its entry into French airspace, around 14:25 UTC, the Cessna was intercepted by one Dassault Rafale, scrambled from Mont-de-Marsan Air Base.
+A second Rafale from Saint-Dizier – Robinson Air Base took over the interception.
 The Cessna was continuously followed by the French Air Force until it reached Cologne, around 15:57 UTC, when the German Air Force took over.

 Two German Eurofighter Typhoon jets were scrambled from the Rostock-Laage air base at 16:15 GMT.
 Their attempts to contact the aircraft crew were unsuccessful.
 At 16:50 GMT, Shortly after they reached the island of Rügen, the German fighter pilots broke away.
 The plane entered Swedish airspace, where it flew south of Gotland and on towards the Gulf of Riga.

 A Danish F-16 fighter took over the escort of the ghost flight.
 Later, the Danish Air Force said they could not see anybody in the cockpit after intercepting the plane.
 The Danish jet pilots witnessed the plane going into a downward spiral and crashing 37 km off the shoreline of Latvia, far beyond the outer edge of the Latvian territorial sea, at around 17:45 GMT.